ubc-library-rc/RegEx_in_R/content/when_to_use.md

 fruit = str_replace(fruit, ".", "")

 ## this does not work!
-## a preiod in RegEx means any character, so str_replace is replacing any first instance of a character (the first letter of the word in this case) with nothing
+## a period in RegEx means any character, so str_replace is replacing any first instance of a character (the first letter of the word in this case) with nothing

 ## get values again
 fruit = c("apple.", "pears.", "bananas.")